 Lend a pen I beg you

-I’ve a word to writecandle
+I’ve a word to write

 Dark now is my candle